railwayapp/templates/README.md

-# 🚂 Railway Examples
+# 🚂 Railway Starters

 Here be dragons.

 Create a new Railway project 👉 [dev.new](https://dev.new)

-# Using the examples
+# Using the starters

-Each example can be deployed to Railway with the "Deploy on Railway" button.
+Each starter can be deployed to Railway with the "Deploy on Railway" button.

-Each example has it's own README explaining how to run it.
+Each starter has it's own README explaining how to run it.

 # Questions and Support